balancer/docs/docs/reference/contracts/apis/managed.md

 emits ManagementAumFeeCollected(uint256 bptAmount)
 ```

-Collects any accrued AUM fees and sends them to the Managed Pool `owner`.
+Collects any accrued AUM fees and sends them to the Managed pool `owner`.
+It will also be called automatically whenever supply changes occur (e.g., joins/exits, add/remove token) and before any fee percentage changes.
 This is not a permissioned function and can be called by anyone.
-It will also be called automatically whenever supply changes occur (e.g., joins/exits, add/remove token) and before any fee percentage changes.
 Implemented in `ManagedPoolSettings`.

 ## Circuit Breakers